FirstButton/FirstButton/readme.txt

 \source_code_VS2010\ - folder with all source code files, compatible with Visual Studio 2010

-fdl.html - Free Software Foundation license for documentation

 FirstButton Documentation.pdf  - covers the parameters that are compiled into FirstButton for determining the installation position on the Toolbar for the button, etc.

 overview_chart.pdf  - structure chart of the FirstButton installation and uninstallation processing.

-gpl.odt  gpl.pdf  gpl.txt  - GNU General Public License - license under which FirstButton is being distributed.
- Please read carefully before incorporating FirstButton into any products that you plan on distributing.

 sombreros.exe - sample version of FirstButton, which will install a sombrero-shaped button in the 3rd position on the Internet Explorer toolbar.
 (Unless there are non-Microsoft buttons to the left of that, in which case